dragosidle/FEM_coffeeroasters-subscription-site/README.md

 ## Overview

 This challenge took me exactely 8 days, with 4-5 hours of work daily.
-I added a few small details such as an overlay behind the modal on the plan page when checking out, some additional styling on the left side map to give a better feedback on the completion progess aswell as some extra effects.
+I added a few small details such as an overlay behind the modal on the plan page when checking out, sticky position and additional styling on the left side content map to give a better feedback on the completion progess.
 I used a mobile-first approach and imported all the SVG's through a sprite, a thing I wish I knew about longer before.

 ### The challenge